Last Updated on November 30, 2021

 - 2 years of verifiable experience as a school psychologist

-Even if you don’t need additional clinical workers to round out your school nurse staffing plan for the year ahead, you can still improve your ability to stay fully staffed at all times by partnering with a clinical workforce partner.
-Just like in any setting, school nurses and clinical workers can get sick, go on maternity leave or request other unexpected leaves of absence.
+Research shows a vast increase in school nurse utilization and responsibilities since the pandemic.
+Therefore, it’s always best to have a plan in place.
+Even if you don’t need additional clinical workers to round out your school staffing plan for the year ahead, you can still improve your ability to stay fully staffed by partnering with a clinical workforce partner.
+Just like in any setting, surges can occur, school clinicians can get sick, go on maternity leave or request other unexpected leaves of absence.

-With a contingency staffing partner, you can make sure you’re prepared with a backup plan in case the unexpected should occur.
-And with CareerStaff Unlimited, you can rest easy knowing that your clinical staffing partner is standing by with a full network of workers who are fully experienced in educational settings and passionate about working in a school.
+With a contingency staffing partner, you can have a backup plan in case the unexpected should occur.
+And with CareerStaff, you can know that your clinical staffing partner is standing by with a full network of workers who are fully experienced in educational settings and passionate about working in a school.